-LITERARY STUDIES 12 - ENGLISH LITERATURE (4 credits) Course Code: MLTST12
+ENGLISH LITERATURE 12 (4 credits) Course Code: MLTST12

 The primary goal of Literature 12 is to foster a critical appreciation of the richness and variety of literature written in English through the ages, in its social and historical contexts.
-This course is designed for any student who likes to read, discuss, and write about literature, but it is particularly valuable to students who are planning to study sciences or humanities at university.
+This is an elective course that is designed for any student who likes to read, discuss, and write about literature, but it is particularly valuable for students who are planning to study sciences or humanities at university.